MbengeniMuano/java-task-manager/README.md

 - Data is stored in memory and resets when the server restarts.
 - The frontend is intentionally minimal for clarity and learning.

+License
+- MIT © 2025 Mbengeni Muano.
+See `LICENSE` for full text.